Germany prepares for Ukrainian refugee influx | DW | 25.02.2022

 Karl Kopp of Pro Asyl told DW, "In Germany, too, we have to reckon with everything because we have a completely new situation.
 It could be a few thousand but also a few million people who come here."

-Already, several federal states have promised quick and unbureaucratic help.
+Several federal states have already promised quick and unbureaucratic help.
 Berlin Mayor Franziska Giffey said the capital was looking into providing emergency accommodation.
 And the state of Mecklenburg-Western Pomerania, which borders Poland, has stopped the repatriation of rejected asylum seekers to Ukraine.

 While you're here: Every Tuesday, DW editors round up what is happening in German politics and society.
 You can sign up here for the weekly email newsletter Berlin Briefing.